 There are some tradeoffs between power consumption and propagation delay for TTL devices.
 TTL propagation delay is ~33 ns or less, depending on the sub-family.
 High-speed TTL has propagation delay reaching 6 ns, although this sub-family consumes more power than other subtypes.
 A good tradeoff is a device that uses low-power Schottky TTL, as this has a propagation delay of ~10 ns.

 CMOS is the standard logic family used in most ICs except in specialized applications.
-Compared to TTL and its su-families, ECL is a much faster architecture with propagation delay reaching ~1 ns, and it was widely used in computing architecture for some time.
-ECL offers propagation delay reaching ~1 ns, making it useful with GHz clock rates.
+Compared to TTL and its sub-families, ECL is a much faster architecture with propagation delay reaching ~1 ns, and it was widely used in computing architecture for some time.
 The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw compared to CMOS.
 Although ECL and more advanced architectures provide fast data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.

 If you're worried about propagation delay from a single gate or IO in an I/C, note that the propagation delay values specified in data sheets for integrated circuits are only correct when one output from the package switches at a time.
 In reality, the propagation delay increases when multiple logic circuits in a package switch simultaneously.
 In other words, simultaneous switching noise (better known as ground bounce) causes an increase in the component's propagation delay.